Molcas/OpenMolcas/doc/source/users.guide/programs/slapaf.rst

 :kword:`WINDow`
   Maximum number of previous iterations to include in the Hessian update.
+  When using RVO (see :kword:`KRIGing` keyword), the maximum number of sample points used is twice this value.
   Default is 5.

   .. xmldoc:: <KEYWORD MODULE="SLAPAF" NAME="WINDOW" APPEAR="Update window" KIND="INT" EXCLUSIVE="NOUPDATE" DEFAULT_VALUE="5" LEVEL="ADVANCED">